2008 breach of the Egypt–Gaza border

 On 23 January 2008, Hamas militants in the Gaza Strip set off an explosion near the Rafah border crossing, destroying part of the 2003 wall.
 The United Nations estimates that as many as half the 1.5 million population of the Gaza Strip crossed the border into Egypt seeking food and supplies.
 Due to fears that militants would acquire weapons in Egypt, Israeli police went on increased alert.

-Egypt had closed the Rafah border crossing in June 2007, days before the Hamas took control of Gaza at the end of the Fatah-Hamas conflict; The breach followed a blockade of the Gaza Strip by Israel beginning in part that same June, with fuel supply reductions in October 2007.
+Egypt had closed the Rafah border crossing in June 2007, days before Hamas took control of Gaza at the end of the Gaza civil war; The breach followed a blockade of the Gaza Strip by Israel beginning in part that same June, with fuel supply reductions in October 2007.
 A total blockade had begun on 17 January 2008 following a rise in rocket attacks on Israel emanating from Gaza.

 Although Israel demanded Egypt reseal the border due to security concerns, Egyptian President Hosni Mubarak ordered his troops to allow crossings to alleviate the humanitarian crisis, while verifying that the Gazans did not attempt to bring weapons back into Gaza.
 In five days, Gazans spent some US$250 million in the North Sinai Governorate's capital of Arish alone.
 The sudden enormous demand there for staple products led to large local price rises and some shortages.

 On 24 January, the United Nations Human Rights Council condemned Israel for the fifteenth time in less than two years, calling the blockade collective punishment.
 However, the proceedings were boycotted by Israel and the United States.
 On 27 January, Israeli Prime Minister Ehud Olmert promised that Israel would no longer disrupt the supply of food, medicine and necessary energy into the Gaza Strip.
 Meanwhile, President Mubarak announced plans to meet separately with representatives of Hamas and Fatah in order to come to a new border control agreement.

-On 3 February, Gaza's Foreign minister, Mahmoud al-Zahar, announced that Hamas and Egypt would cooperate in controlling the border without Israeli control, "perhaps jointly with Abbas".
-Abbas' Government said that Egypt had agreed to restore the 2005 border agreement giving Abbas control over the Rafah crossing, but excluding Hamas.
+On 3 February, Gaza's Foreign minister, Mahmoud al-Zahar, announced that Hamas and Egypt would cooperate in controlling the border without Israeli control, "perhaps jointly with [Mahmoud] Abbas".
+Abbas' Palestinian National Authority said that Egypt had agreed to restore the 2005 border agreement giving Abbas control over the Rafah crossing, but excluding Hamas.
 Israel, on the other hand resisted Abbas' control of any crossing point.
 The border was closed—except to travelers returning home—eleven days after the breach.